AdobeDocs/commerce-admin.en/help/page-builder/2-blocks.md

    ![Dynamic block displayed for a customer segment](./assets/pb-tutorial2-dynamic-block-storefront.png)<!-- zoom -->

-**Congratulations!** You have completed the third part of the Block exercise.
+You have completed the third part of the Block exercise.
 Make sure to keep your work for reference.

 When you are ready, proceed to [Part 3: Catalog Content](3-catalog-content.md)